-Working with ZIP/XML files on the example of MATLAB live-scripts translation to ngscipt format¶
+Working with ZIP/XML files using the example of translating MATLAB live scripts into ngscipt format

-format - transfer all text and code cells, illustrations, hyperlinks and formulas from one document to another.
+We will convert the technical calculations file from the format mlx in ngscript – we will transfer all text and code cells, illustrations, hyperlinks and formulas from one document to another.

-for spreadsheets).
-But often we need to quickly process a file format for which there are no ready libraries yet, or which do not take into account the elements of document syntax you need.
-Let's imagine ourselves in such a scenario, when we need to perform this processing manually.
-As a tutorial example, we will examine a programme for transcoding from the LiveScript format of MATLAB to the ngscript
+For working with popular formats like Office Open XML ready-made libraries are usually available (for example, XLSX.jl for spreadsheets).
+But often we need to quickly process a file format for which there are no ready-made libraries yet, or which do not take into account the necessary elements of the document syntax.
+Let's imagine ourselves in a scenario where we need to do this processing manually.
+As an educational example, we will analyze the program for transcoding from the LiveScript format of the MATLAB package to the format ngscript.

-For relatively low-level work with these file formats we need the following libraries:
+For relatively low-level work with the formats of these files, we will need the following libraries:

 Pkg.add(["ZipFile", "EzXML"])